thousandeyes/thousandeyes-sdk-java/administrative/docs/RolesApi.md

 Delete role

 Deletes a role using its ID.
-The user needs appropriate permissions to successfully call this endpoint.
+The user needs appropriate permissions to successfully call this operation.

 ### Example